Hands-Off Workflow

 Before a single line is generated, the agent receives a structured spec that defines:

-Once execution begins, every decision and artifact must trace back to that input.
+The spec is a contract.
+Once execution begins, every decision traces back to that input.
+Process engineering replaces prompt engineering.

 Where the Decisions Came From